droplinked/droplinked-shop-builder/docs/CONTRIBUTING.md

 ### Coding Style

-- We use ESLint and Prettier to maintain code quality.
+- We DON'T use ESLint and Prettier to maintain code quality.
 - All TypeScript code must include appropriate TSDoc comments.
 - Components should include concise, descriptive comments.
 - Follow the existing patterns in the codebase for consistency.